 If one of you works hard to put every penny into paying off the debt while the other is out wasting money, it’s a lose-lose situation.
-You have to do your research, create a plan you are both comfortable with, and implement it together.
+You have to do your research, create a plan you are both comfortable with.

 Finding balance will be key, so you don’t get burned out trying to pay off your debt.